stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

 ### Error Handling

-- The "Without Tenant Prefix" input validates namespace uniqueness and displays an error if the namespace already exist.
+- The "Without Tenant Prefix" input validates namespace uniqueness and displays an error if the namespace already exists.
 - Namespaces in the accordions are being verified before being adde.
 If they already exist they are not added and shown with an error message on the input.
 - No validation errors occur for annotations or labels as they are free-form inputs.